Benefits of Support for Mesothelioma

 Mesothelioma is a rare and hard-to-treat cancer, so for the best results, you should seek treatment from an experienced mesothelioma doctor.
 However, it can be overwhelming to find such doctors and even more difficult to choose one.

-Traveling to and from cancer centers or paying for accommodation for the length of your treatment can be very expensive.
+Traveling to and from cancer centers or paying for hotels or other accommodations for the length of your treatment can be very expensive.
 Luckily, some organizations offer travel support to mesothelioma victims and their families.

-- ACS support: The ACS provides transportation to and from treatment and accommodation and temporary housing arrangements through discounted hotel rooms and Hope Lodges throughout the country.
+• ACS: The ACS provides transportation to and from treatment and lodging and temporary housing arrangements through discounted hotel rooms and Hope Lodges throughout the country.

-- Air Charity Network: This charitable organization provides air transportation to people in need of treatment at specialized facilities.
+• Air Charity Network: This charitable organization provides air transportation to people needing treatment at specialized facilities.

 An inability to travel should never stop you from getting the treatment you need.
 These programs exist to make sure travel doesn’t become too much of a burden for you or your family.